 As everyone has intuited, the ‘staying home’ time has surged the smartphone usage aggressively– especially among the younger generation.

 According to the data collected between March 16 to 20 of the 13 countries, the Global Web Index report states, “70% globally say they are spending more time on their smartphones, climbing above 80% for Gen Z.”

 The overall trend is prominent despite the differences based on age, gender, and location.

-Analyzing this massive shift of the users to smartphones, many brands have come up with tips to make a smartphone customer experience as smooth as possible.
+Analyzing this massive shift of the users to smartphones, many brands have come up with tips to make the digital customer experience, for their users, as smooth as possible.

 - To achieve the growing number of CTAs (Call to Action), the button has been placed within the thumb zone of the mobile.

 - Scrupulously considered the use of stick-to-scroll for elements, like the ‘pay now’, search bar, ‘add to basket’, CTAs, etc.

 - Lightened the bulky headers.

 - Entirely removed the non-essential content out from the prime real estate zones.